-- XML Elements and XML Schema Types use upper camel case: The first letter in the name is upper case, as is the letter beginning each subsequent word. - XML Attributes use lower camel case: Like upper camel case, except the first letter of the first word is lower case.
+- ◆ XML Elements and XML Schema data types use upper camel case: The first letter in the name is upper case, as is the letter beginning each subsequent word. - ◆ XML Attributes use lower camel case: Like upper camel case, except the first letter of the first word is lower case.

-Major XML consortia such as OASIS, Universal Business Language, UN/CEFACT, RosettaNet, Biztalk and ebXML (see Internet references in Appendix C) have all adopted the camel case convention for XML component naming, with ebXML differentiating between upper and lower camel case.
+Voluntary Consensus Standards bodies and other XML organizations such as OASIS, Universal Business Language (UBL), UN/CEFACT, RosettaNet, BizTalk and ebXML (see Internet references in Appendix C) have all adopted the camel case convention for XML component naming, with ebXML differentiating between upper and lower camel case.

+'''

 <?xml version="1.0" encoding="UTF-8" ?>

+<!--

-<!-Example of an upper camel case element and lower camel case
+Example of an upper camel case element and lower camel case

 attribute

 -->

 <UpperCamelCaseElement

 lowerCamelCaseAttribute="foo"/>

+'''